 Revered for its hardness, this species is common for furniture and light construction, as well as paper making.
-The culms have especially thick walls, and in dry conditions they are nearly solid.
+The culms have especially thick walls, and in dry conditions, they are often solid.
 Another nickname for this species is Solid Bamboo.

 More popular for heavy construction, Dendrocalamus asper is another giant species that grows throughout Indonesia, Southeast Asia, and the Philippines.
 This prolific species is used for everything from houses and bridges to housewares and musical instruments.
 Its young shoots can also be the source of a nutritious meal.

 You’ll find the most impressive monuments of D. asper on the island of Bali in Indonesia.
-Here, John Hardy and the architecture and design firm known as IBUKU have built some of the world most astonishing bamboo houses and structures with D. asper.
+Here, John Hardy and the architecture and design firm known as IBUKU have built some of the world’s most astonishing bamboo houses and structures with D. asper.

 In fact, they have even built a school with the world’s first all-bamboo campus.
 Check out the Bali Green School to learn more.
 Or visit Bamboo U to sign up for one of Hardy’s intensive courses in bamboo construction.

 One of the more common genera of bamboo, Bambusa contains well over 100 species, mostly native to Asia and the Pacific Islands.
-Many of these clumping bamboos are popular garden specimens, especially Oldham’s (B. oldhamii).
+Many of these clumping bamboos are popular garden specimens, especially Oldham’s (Bambusa oldhamii).
 Bambusa varieties are also well-known for their tasty and edible shoots.

 Most species of Bambusa grow tall and upright, with handsome canes sometimes up 40-60 feet high.
 One of the best species for building purposes is probably B. bambos.
-Also known as Giant Thorny Bamboo, this variety can get up to 100 feet tall.
+Also known as Giant Thorny Bamboo, this variety can get up to 70 or 80 feet tall.
 Its poles have very thick walls, and when growing, the plant has a very dark green appearance.
 But the sharp thorns make it less pleasant to work with in the field.